Child Abuse Online Training from Department of Children and Families

-As educators, our primary goal is to enhance the learning of children and to remove barriers, academic or environmental, that make learning difficult.
-Not all children come to school equally prepared to learn.
-Sometimes cognitive problems or handicapping conditions interfere.
-Sometimes it is social, emotional or behavioral problems that present difficulty.
-The residual effects of child abuse, abandonment, and neglect, by themselves or in combination with the previously stated factors, present a serious challenge to learning.
+As an educational institution, our primary goal is to enhance the learning of children and to remove barriers, academic or environmental, that make learning difficult.
+The residual effects of child abuse, abandonment, and neglect, by themselves or in combination with the previous stated factors, present a serious challenge to learning.

 State law, Florida statute 39 requires mandatory reporting of known or suspected child abuse, abandonment, or neglect.
 Florida statute 415 requires mandatory reporting of known or suspected abuse, neglect, or exploitation of adult disabled students.